H-Shen/Collection_of_my_coding_practice/README.md

 # Collection-of-Coding-Practice
-A collection of my coding practice
+A collection of my coding practice, will be updated inconsistently.

 * Local environment of coding: